Rethinking Uncertainty Estimation in LLMs: A Principled Single-Sequence Measure: Related Work

-Furthermore, there is work on uncertainty estimation in NLG that is not grounded in proper scoring rules.
-For instance, several approaches leverage the language model itself to directly predict uncertainty, whether through numerical estimates or verbal explanations \citep{Mielke:22, Lin:22b, Kadavath:22, Cohen:23a, Ganguli:23, Ren:23, Tian:23}. \citet{Cohen:23b} employ cross-examination, where one language model generates an output sequence and another model acts as an examiner to assess uncertainty. \citet{Zhou:23} explore the behavior of language models when expressing their uncertainty, providing insights into how models articulate confidence in their predictions.
-Also, \citet{Manakul:23} propose using sampled output sequences as input for another language model to assess uncertainty, offering a unique perspective on sequence evaluation.
-Additionally, \citet{Xiao:22} provide an empirical analysis of how factors such as model architecture and training data influence uncertainty estimates.
-Finally, conformal prediction \citep{Quach:23} offers another approach by calibrating a stopping rule for output sequence generation.
+There is also work on uncertainty estimation in NLG that cannot be directly grounded in proper scoring rules.
+For instance, several approaches leverage the language model itself to directly predict uncertainty, either through numerical estimates or verbal explanations \citep{Mielke:22, Lin:22b, Kadavath:22, Cohen:23a, Ganguli:23, Ren:23, Tian:23}. \citet{Cohen:23b} use cross-examination, where one model generates an output, and another evaluates it, while \citet{Manakul:23} assess uncertainty by feeding multiple sampled outputs into a second model. \citet{Zhou:23} explore the behavior of LLMs when expressing their uncertainty, providing insights into how models articulate confidence. \citet{Xiao:22} analyze how factors such as model architecture and training data affect uncertainty estimates. \citet{gao-etal-2024-spuq} perturb inputs to quantify uncertainty, and \citet{chen-mueller-2024-quantifying} rely on consistency and self-reflection under different prompting strategies. \citet{Jiang:24} propose Graph Uncertainty, viewing individual claims in an output sequence as nodes in a bipartite graph.
+Finally, conformal prediction \citep{Quach:23} provides a calibration-based rule for determining when to stop sampling during generation.